 To be meek is to recognize the Kingdom of God within my dwelling; to see Christ within all whom I encounter.

 To hunger and thirst for righteousness is to focus on the things of the Lord–the reading and hearing of God’s word daily–not on the possessions of the world.

 To be merciful is to do unto others–my husband, my children, my neighbors– as I want to be done unto.
-Would I say to myself what I say them?
+Would I say to myself what I say to them?

 To be clean of heart is to seek His kingdom in my daily life, not the kingdom of the evil one.
 Regular monthly Confession truly helps here.